axialeaa/DoormatCarpetExtension/README.md

 * Categories: `FEATURE`, `UPDATE`, `DOORMAT`
 * Additional notes:
   * Expect many issues to arise from removing shape updates from pistons
-    * "neither" has the capability of deleting blocks on motion
+    * `neither` has the capability of deleting blocks on motion
   * Piston heads currently emit an elusive block update when they start to retract, regardless of this setting

 ## playersDropAllXp